kitnil/awesome/README.md

 - [pdftotext](https://github.com/jalan/pdftotext) - Simple PDF text extraction
 - [datasette](https://github.com/simonw/datasette) - An open source multi-tool for exploring and publishing data
-- [pypi-seismometer](https://github.com/sethmlarson/pypi-seismometer) - Tracking the top 5,000 packages on PyPI for changes that may impact the ecosystem
+- [pypi-data](https://github.com/sethmlarson/pypi-data) - Mostly up-to-date data about almost every package on PyPI
 - [writehat](https://github.com/blacklanternsecurity/writehat) - A pentest reporting tool written in Python.
 Free yourself from Microsoft Word.
 - [therepl](https://github.com/40ants/therepl) - An extension for IPython to switch between modules and evaluate the code from Emacs like we do in Common Lisp.
 - [pwk](https://github.com/umlet/pwk) - Python With Kurly braces